CleverCloud/doc.clever-cloud.com/administrate/log-management.md

 clever drain remove [--alias <alias>] <DRAIN-ID>
 ```

+If the status of your drain is shown as `DISABLED` without you disabling it, it may be because we  have not been able to send your logs to your drain endpoint or because the requests timed out after 25 seconds.

 ### ElasticSearch

 ElasticSearch drains use the Elastic bulk API.
 To match this endpoint, specify `/_bulk` at the end of your ElasticSearch endpoint.